-By Ange Branca as told to Alexandra Jones
+By Alexandra Jones

 Ange Branca grew up in Malaysia, cooking traditional cuisine in her grandmother’s kitchen.
 After a career as a corporate business consultant, she returned to her culinary roots and opened Saté Kampar, a BYOB serving Malaysian street food and home cooking, on Philadelphia’s East Passyunk strip.
 The restaurant, which was nominated for a James Beard award in the Best New Restaurants category in 2017, closed in May 2020.

 2020 was going to be a very exciting year for Saté Kampar.
 It was our five-year mark, and I was looking forward to a really good year for people—not just Philadelphians, but people traveling to Philadelphia—to come and eat at our restaurant.

 I started to get worried in January because I’ve got family in Malaysia and some in Hong Kong.
 We were extremely concerned that good information and leadership about coronavirus didn’t exist here at that point.

 It was a Monday in March.
 At Saté Kampar every Monday, we would have happy hour and sell our meats for a really good price, and people would pack into the restaurant to get this great deal on saté.
 I thought, we’ll do our last service on Monday, we’ll close Tuesday.
 And then we didn’t have saté happy hour at all.
 It was kind of an abrupt decision, but it was the right call.